Soil-transmitted helminthiasis: Hookworm disease

 Hookworm infection of STH is caused by N. americanus and A. duodenale.
 Mild infections produce diarrhoea and abdominal pain.
 More severe infections can create serious health problems for newborns, children, pregnant women, and malnourished adults.
-In fact it is the leading cause of anaemia and protein deficiency in developing nations, affected an estimated 740 million people.
+It is the leading cause of anaemia and protein deficiency in developing nations, affecting an estimated 740 million people.
 N. americanus is the more common hookworm, while A. duodenale is more geographically restricted.
 Unlike other STHs, in which school-age children are most affected, high-intensity hookworm infections are more frequent in adults, specifically women.
 Roughly 44 million pregnant women are estimated to be infected.
 The disease causes severe adverse effects in both the mother and infant, such as low birth weight, impaired milk production, and increased risk of mortality.

 Trichuriasis

 Whipworm (Trichuris trichiura) is the third most common STH-causing nematode in humans.
-According to current estimate, nearly 800 million people are infected, the majority of them children.
+According to current estimates, nearly 800 million people are infected, the majority of them children.
 Heavy infections could lead to acute symptoms such as diarrhoea and anaemia, and chronic symptoms such as growth retardation and impaired cognitive development.
 Medical conditions are more often serious since coinfection with protozoan parasites such as Giardia and Entamoeba histolytica, and with other nematodes is common.
 Predominantly a tropical disease of developing countries, trichuriasis is quite common in the United States.

 Signs and symptoms

-Symptoms becomes evident only when the intensity of infection is relatively high.
+Symptoms become evident only when the intensity of infection is relatively high.
 Thus the degree of negative outcomes is directly related to worm burden; more worms means greater severity of disease.